Risks of DIY Plumbing Repairs

 Personal Injury Hazards

 Soldering copper pipe requires a propane torch in tight, enclosed spaces near wood framing and insulation.
 Burns are common, and fire risk is real.
 Sharp pipe edges cause deep cuts.
-Working in cramped crawl spaces under Beaverton homes leads to back and knee injuries.
-And any time water and electrical wiring share close quarters, the risk of shock goes up fast.
+Working in cramped crawl spaces leads to back and knee injuries.
+And any time water and electrical wiring share close quarters, the risk of shock increases significantly.
+The Occupational Safety and Health Administration lists plumbing-related confined space work among the higher-risk DIY scenarios for unprotected homeowners.

 Water Contamination and Backflow Dangers